wangrat/python-genai/README.md

 ## Batch Prediction

 Only supported in Vertex AI.
+See the 'Create a client' section above to initialize a client.

 ### Create